Welcome to Sudbury Independent Parkinson's Group

 Based on our members' feedback we are going to put our news and information about Parkinson's and related topics in the PUBLICATIONS section on this website.

 But we recognise that not all of you have internet access, so we are looking at how best to update our non-internet users about our Parkinson's related news, so no-one misses out.
-A periodic newsletter is currently (January 2025) being trialled
+Periodic newsletters are therefore currently being trialed

 2024 Days Out included: